 - Accept contactless payment methods like Apple Pay and Google Pay

 PayPal Web Apps

-As shopping cart abandonment rates average around 70%, PayPal Checkout cuts down on the number of actions a customer must take before completing a purchase.
+The average shopping cart abandonment rate is around 69.9%.
+PayPal Checkout cuts down on the number of actions a customer must take before completing a purchase.
 One visible way it does this is with the “Smart Payment Button.”
 This button triggers a secure pop-up window, giving the option to pay with a PayPal account, Venmo, or PayPal Credit.
 This is much more fluid than a customer having to navigate away from your site for payment.

-The app is complemented with a number of third-party solutions like Jotform and WooCommerce.
+The app is complemented by a number of third-party solutions, such as Jotform and WooCommerce.
 You may want to hire a developer to ensure the app is properly integrated into your site.

 If your business involves a recurring monthly fee, like a subscription, PayPal offers a great web app to facilitate the process.
 PayPal Subscriptions helps your consumer base automatically purchase and pay for items on a scheduled timeframe (usually monthly).

 The PayPal Subscriptions app enables users to: